pmcf-percona/docs-home/docs/percona-operators.md

 # Percona Operators

 Quickstart guides, help guides, reference lists, release notes, the latest downloads.
-We have everything you need to deploy and scale your databases with Kubernetes is right here.
+We have everything you need to deploy and scale your databases with Kubernetes.

 [Select documentation](#percona-operators-documentation){.md-button .md-button--primary} [What's new](#whats-new){.md-button}